avibryant/simmer/README.md

 This works much like [Hadoop streaming's Aggregate package](http://hadoop.apache.org/docs/r1.1.2/streaming.html#Hadoop+Aggregate+Package), except that it provides access to [Algebird](http://github.com/twitter/algebird)'s suite of aggregators.
 It can also be used directly from the unix shell, as a filter in a pipeline.

 To build:

+First time:
+* Checkout, build, and publish-local the latest develop version of https://github.com/avibryant/algebird .
+* Run the install-algebird-snapshot.rb script

+From then on:

 ````
 mvn package
 ````